V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-It's important to note that the router is global to all components; in other words, the dictionary passed by this method
+It's important to note that the router is global for all components;
-to the router will extend the current route data instead of overwriting it.
+in other words, the dictionary passed to this method will extend the current route data in the router,
+rather than overwrite it.

-### Synchronization with the router after component initialization
+### Synchronization with the router after a component initialization

-When a component uses `syncRouterState`, it requests router information upon initialization.
+When a component uses `syncRouterState`, it requests route information upon initialization.
 However, sometimes the router may not have the requested properties, and you provide default values for them.
 One issue with this approach is that the default values are not synchronized with the router.
-In other words, when navigating from one page to another using the `push` method and then returning using the `back` or `forward` method,
+In other words, when navigating from one page to another using the `push` method and then returning using
-the properties with values from the default state will not be restored.
+the `back` or `forward` method, the properties with values from the default state will not be restored.
 This behavior might not always align with your expectations.

-To address this issue, each component has a `syncRouterStoreOnInit` property.
-If you set `syncRouterStoreOnInit` to `true`,
+To address this issue, each component has a `syncRouterStoreOnInit` prop.
+If you set the `syncRouterStoreOnInit` prop to true,
-the component will forcefully map its state to the router upon initialization.
+the component will forcefully synchronize its state with the router upon initialization.

 ### Resetting the router state

-You can optionally specify a method that handles situations where you need to reset the state synchronized with the router.
+You can optionally specify a method that handles situations where you need to
+reset the state synchronized with the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';